Sign In Forgot Password

 Creating Our Sacred Space

 Kehilat HaNahar is affiliated with the Reconstructionist movement.
 An essential feature distinguishing Reconstructionism from other Jewish paths is our approach to halakha, Jewish law.
 The rabbi functions not as the halakhic decision-maker but as the educator and facilitator of a congregation that, through study and discussion, puts its values into guidelines.
-In this document you will discover the results of our Little Shul's engagement with traditional texts, mixed with a frank discourse about our ethics, values, and priorities.
+What follows is the results of our Little Shul's engagement with traditional texts, mixed with a frank discourse about our ethics, values, and priorities.

-Please respect these guidelines and feel free to discuss them with Rabbi Diana Miller.
+Please respect these guidelines and feel free to discuss them with Rabbi Janine Jankovitz.

 Guidelines for Prayer Services